BigelowLab/sag-mg-recruit/README.md

 Other scripts can be found in smr/scripts/

 extract_smr_reads.py:
-Extracts unaligned and aligned reads from smr run, and writes to the smr run's coverage directory.
+Extracts unaligned and aligned reads from smr run, and writes to the smr run's coverage directory in fastq.gz format.
+Like the main sag-mg-recruit software, this can be run multiple times with different parameters.
+Parameters are included in the output file name.

 ```
 Usage: extract_smr_reads.py [OPTIONS] SMR_DIR